elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### calc better median
-Better way of calculating the median of an array of integers
+Better way of calculating the median of an array of integers.
 ```swift
 func calcBetterMedian(arr: [Int]) -> Float {
     let sorted = arr.sorted()